pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/options/replaceonchanges.md

 The property paths passed to `replaceOnChanges` should always be the "camelCase" version of the property name, as used in the core Pulumi resource model.
 {{% /notes %}}

-If there initialization errors on a resource (because the resource was created but failed to fully initialize correctly on a previous deployment), then this will typically cause the resource to be updated on the following Pulumi update, even if there are no other changes to the resources inputs.
+If there are initialization errors on a resource (because the resource was created but failed to fully initialize correctly on a previous deployment) then the resource will normally be updated on the following Pulumi update, even if there are no other changes to the resource's inputs.
 If `*` is specified as a property path for `replaceOnChanges`, then initialization errors will trigger a replacement instead of an update.

 The `replaceOnChanges` resource option can be combined with the [`deleteBeforeReplace`]({{< relref "deletebeforereplace" >}}) resource option to trigger a resource to be deleted before it is replaced whenever a given input has changes.